Location: Campaspe Downs Country Resort

 Lunches will consist of a wide variety of rolls/bread and salads/cold meats/cheese/eggs.

 Tea, coffee and fruit will be available during the day.

-All participants will need to bring their own breakfast foods.
+All participants will need to bring their own breakfast foods and Friday lunch.

 On Friday evening, you will have a chance to ‘meet the teachers’.
 Our African artists will tell stories of their lives in Africa.